Home PowerPoint Photoshop Photos Other Studio Info

-PowerPoint and the Flash ActiveX Control
+Learn about PowerPoint and the Flash ActiveX control.

-By: Geetesh Bajaj
+Author: Geetesh Bajaj

-See Also: FlashPPT | PowerPoint And Flash Index | Inserting Flash Content in PowerPoint Manually | PowerPoint and Flash - Working Together | Tools that Insert Flash in PowerPoint
+See Also: FlashPPT | PowerPoint And Flash Index | PowerPoint and Flash - Working Together | Inserting Flash Content in PowerPoint Manually | Tools that Insert Flash in PowerPoint

-Note: We also have a separate site called FlashPPT that provides updated content on using PowerPoint and Flash together
+We also have a separate site called FlashPPT that provides updated content on using PowerPoint and Flash together

 The Inevitable